Colorful illustration of AI vocabulary and language concepts

 Context Window

-The context window is how much text (in tokens) an LLM can consider at once — both your input and its output.
-Claude 4.7 has a 1 million token context window, which is hundreds of pages.
-Run past the limit and the model forgets the start of the conversation.
+The context window is how much text (in tokens) an LLM can consider at once, including both your input and its output.
+Claude has a 1 million token context window, which is hundreds of "pages." if you think about it as a giant text document.
+When you run past the context window, earlier parts of the conversation get truncated or dropped from what the model can see.

 Training